-From Daniel T on June 1st, 2010 in Remodeling News
+From Dan Harding on June 01, 2010 in Remodeling News

 The interest rates are very low right now.
 Admittedly, nabbing a loan requires a decent credit score, but if you do get a loan, it will be a good one.
 A 5% interest rate is basically too good to pass up, since the interest rate is only going to increase from where it currently is.